YaredPena/YaredPena/README.md

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [penayared16@gmail.com](mailto:penayared16@gmail.com)
-* 🚀  I'm currently working on Pixit
+* 🚀  I'm currently working on Brighten
-* 🧠  I'm learning MySQL
+* 🧠  I'm learning PostgreSQL
 * 🤝  I'm open to collaborating on Data Science, Fullstack and Cybersecurity Projects

 ### Skills